Svinci131/taxonomy_tree/javascript/Readme.txt

 1. close all tabs initially- have them open as animals are added
 2. add thumbanail image
 3. make it so it'll update to closest cat- I thought I did that?
-4. investigate that major sorting bug- it's the  if (typeof node[ key ][ 0 ] === "undefined")- still not sure how to fix
+4. show animals details when you mouse over
-5. show animals details when you mouse over
+5. get rid of arrows in animal wrapper
-6. get rid of arrows in animal wrapper
+6. make it fail if your score